SkollRyu/cupper-hugo-theme/exampleSite/content/post/001-economist-seize-the-moment.md

 27. carpe (vb.) = seize / treasure
 28. prosperity (n.) = state of being successful
 29. precarious (adj. ) = unstable / danger

+Phrases

+1. scornful of = feeling or expressing contempt or derision
+2. carpe diem = seize the day / people should enjoy the present rather than worrying about the future
+3. take stock of = examine a situation carefully